manuks/proxy/Readme.md

 Suppose your application is in say http://yourdomain.com/fb/app/

-If you give https://yourdomain.com/fb/app/ it will not work in facebook.
+If you give https://yourdomain.com/fb/app/ it will not work in facebook if you do not have a valid ssl certificate.

 For a sandbox application buying an ssl certificate is not that prcactical.